What is Law?

 Meaning

 Customs are essentially unwritten rules or practices observed by a wide population, carrying a sense of obligation.
 In ancient times, people were primarily governed by customs, and over time, these practices became incorporated into major social institutions.
 The transition to a more rigid form occurred when these customs were adopted by legal or political entities, marking a significant historical evolution into law.
 An illustrative example is evident in Hindu marriage ceremonies, where the couple traditionally takes seven rounds around a holy fire.
-This well-established custom found its codification in section 7 of the Hindu Marriage Act, 1955.
+This well-established custom found its codification in section 7 of the Hindu Marriage Act, of 1955.

 Essentials